The Edinburgh promenade

-The Edinburgh Promenade is on the banks of the Firth of Forth and stretches 17 km from Granton to Joppa.
-The Promenade design code was developed in 2008 and shows the phases and nodes for development, which includes benches, bins, signage and public art.
+The Edinburgh promenade is on the banks of the Firth of Forth and stretches 17 km from Granton to Joppa.
+The promenade's design code was developed in 2008 and shows the phases and nodes for development, which includes

-The first two sections of the promenade were completed in 2009 and 2011.
+The first two sections of the promenade were complete in 2009 and 2011.

 Thank you to teachers and and P5 at Granton Primary and Victoria Primary for all your hard work.

 To find out more about the promenade please email